 Todoist integrates with hundreds of apps and even offers several to-do list templates to choose from – so that you don’t have to start writing your task list from scratch.

 Why you’ll like it: To motivate the users, Todoist has a fun “Karma points” feature which means that you’ll get bonus points for completing your tasks consistently.
-As a result, you’re very likely to complete your tasks more efficiently, thus saving time in the long run.
+As a result, you’re very likely to complete your tasks more efficiently, thus learning better time management in the long run.

 Price: Free basic account, Premium $3/month

-Forest is a time management and productivity app that helps you stay away from your smartphone in a very unique way.
+Forest is a productivity and time management app that helps you stay away from your smartphone in a very unique way.
 Basically, instead of scrolling through apps and notifications, you’d be growing a virtual tree in Forest.